IanMadd/academic/content/portfolio/Data_Tables.md

 ## 2:   8 209.2143
 ```

-More than two operations can be chained together:
+More than two operations can be chained together.
+This will return 6 cylinder cars; calculate the mean horsepower sorted by gears, carburetors, and whether they're automatic or manual; select only cars with 4 gears; and then return cars that are manual transmission. *(manual = 1, automatic = 0)*

 ```
 > MTCarsDT[cyl ==6][,.(mean.hp=mean(hp)), by = .(gear,carb, am)][gear == 4][am==1]